Do I Need to Celebrate My Sobriety Birthday?

 When thinking about all the people that helped you along your recovery path on your sobriety birthday, it gives you a chance to say thank you to everyone that provided you with support.
 You can celebrate both your success and the successes of your mentors and peers in helping you to stay sober each year.
 You can take the time to make them a card, buy them dinner or invite them to a gathering at your house where you can show your appreciation.

-On your sobriety birthday, you can look back at what your life was like before you quit and reflect on your progress.
+By celebrating sobriety birthdays, you can look back at what your life was like before you quit and reflect on your progress.
 It can be very encouraging to realize that anything is possible and you were able to make tremendous changes in your life.
 Recovery can be a gradual process but it is when we look back to the beginning that we finally realize how much has changed.

 Finding Ways to Celebrate